Welcome to Fort Drum, New York

-In general, anyone may visit the installation, provided they are able to meet select security screening criteria.
+In general, anyone may access the installation, provided they meet security screening criteria.

-- Visitors may self-sponsor if visiting for just one day between 7:30 a.m. and 11 p.m., or
+- Individuals may self-sponsor if visiting for just one day between 7:30 a.m. and 11 p.m., or

-- They may be sponsored by a DoD individual if visiting overnight or for multiple days.
+- They may be sponsored by a DoD CAC holder if visiting overnight or for multiple days.
+(See Sponsorship Information below.)

-- Be in possession of a valid DoD ID card or Mountain Community Access Badge.
+- Be in possession of a valid DoD CAC or Mountain Community Access Badge.

 - Be 18 or older and fall into one of the following categories: Soldiers, family members, retirees and their spouses, or Department of the Army civilian employees.